Workshop

 contrast_fgf <- c("treatment", "FGF", "control")

 Note that treatment is the name of the column in the metadata dataframe and FGF and control are the names of the levels in the treatment column.
 By putting them in the order FGF , control we are saying the fold change will be FGF / control.
-If we had put them in the order control, FGF we would have got the fold change as control / FGF.
 This means:

 • positive log fold changes indicate FGF > control and